We regulate through a combination of legislation, licences, and codes and guidelines.

 The Minister for Energy is the portfolio minister for the Victorian electricity and gas industry.

-Find out more about our compliance and enforcement priorities for 2019-20.
+Find out more about our current compliance and enforcement priorities.

 We regulate certain Victorian businesses